Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Suspension action and Proof of Theorem

-We have the following elementary fact. \begin{claim} If the function $\calA(s, \cdot)\colon X\to \Gl(d,\R)$ is continuous then is upper-semicontinuous on the set of all $s$-invariant Borel probability measures equipped with the weak-$*$ topology. \end{claim} We also note that for an $s$-invariant measure $\mu$, the sequence $\frac 1 n \int \log \|\calA(s^n, x)\| \ d \mu (x)$ is subadditive whence the infimum in \eqref{eq:toplyap} maybe replaced by a limit.
+We have the following elementary fact. \begin{claim} If the restriction of the cocycle to $\calA\colon G\times \calE\to \calE$ to $s\in G$ is continuous then the map is upper-semicontinuous on the set of all $s$-invariant Borel probability measures equipped with the weak-$*$ topology. \end{claim}

 We recall the following standard fact which is crucial in our later averaging arguments.
-Given an amenable subgroup $H\subset G$, a bounded set $F\subset H$, and a probability measure $\mu$ on $X$ denote by $F\ast \mu$ the probability measure defined as follows: for a Borel $B\subset X$ let where $|F|$ is the volume of the set $F$ induced by the (left-)Haar measure on $H$.
+Given an amenable subgroup $H\subset G$, a bounded measurable set $F\subset H$ of positive Haar measure, and a probability measure $\mu$ on $X$ denote by $F\ast \mu$ the probability measure defined as follows: for a Borel $B\subset X$ let where $|F|$ is the volume of the set $F$ induced by the (left-)Haar measure on $H$.
 For $x\in X$, we write